accetto/debian-vnc-xfce-g3/docker/xfce-chromium/README-dockerhub.md

 - support of **version sticker** (see [User guide][this-user-guide-version-sticker])
 - current version of [Chromium Browser][chromium] open-source web browser (Debian distribution)

-The [Chromium Browser][chromium] in these images runs in the `--no-sandbox` mode.
-You should be aware of the implications.
-The images are intended for testing and development.

 The following **TCP** ports are exposed by default:

 - **5901** for access over **VNC** (using VNC viewer)